Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: Introduction

 Although some works exist in wireless communications on multi-sided matching, it is generally restricted to three-sided marriage markets, e.g., \cite{zhao2018resource, liu2019joint}.
-To the best of the authors' knowledge, this is the first work within wireless communications that suggests the use of a multi-sided, more than three, matching market with a TU framework, for the SAGINs association problem.
-The TU framework allows us to jointly optimize the matching and the payoff vector, the utility, for each agent in the game, instead of devising a two-stage algorithm, one to calculate the rate, and another to do the association, as is typically done.
+To the best of the authors' knowledge, this is the first work within wireless communications that suggests the use of a multi-sided assignment market with a TU framework, for the SAGINs association problem.

 In the remainder of the paper, we describe the studied system model.
 Then, we provide details about the proposed approach and exhibit its advantages.
-Next, we show the performance of the blind multi-sided matching compared to the greedy algorithm and distance-based association.
+Next, we show the performance of the blind multi-sided matching algorithm compared to the greedy algorithm and distance-based association.
 Finally, we provide some concluding remarks.